idaholab/moose/modules/doc/training/content/sqa/training/lead/sqa_moosedocs.md

 application name.

 !alert note
-Certain templates have required sections and others have sections that can be optionally overridden.
+Certain templates have required sections and others have optional sections.
 The required sections will be detailed upon rendering the website with the "build" command.

 !---